-New Year's Revelers Urged To Celebrate Responsibly | News-Talk 1480 WHBC
+New Year's Revelers Urged to Celebrate Responsibly | News-Talk 1480 WHBC

 “We plan for what we’re going to wear, who we’re going to go with, how we’re going to pay for it.
 We need to put a safe way home right at the top of the list.”

-She says Stark County has a serious impaired driving problem and is usually way over the national average when it comes to alcohol-related fatal crashes.
+She says Stark County has a serious impaired driving problem and is usually way over the national average when it come to alcohol-related fatal crashes.

 “Everyone should make their New Year’s resolution one to drive safer.”